Cash Flow Decisions Should Be Clear

 When comparing factoring options, carriers should look at the full picture:

-A slightly lower rate may not be the best deal if it comes with unclear terms, slow service, limited support, or extra costs that make the relationship harder to manage.
+CarrierNet has seen carriers get drawn toward a low advertised rate, only to later realize the relationship did not give them the clarity, service, or support they needed.
+A slightly lower rate may not be the best deal if it comes with unclear terms, slow service, limited communication, or extra costs that make daily operations harder.

 Carrier takeaway: The best factoring option is the one that helps you understand your costs, protect your margin, and operate with confidence.